How many people live in subsidized housing in Hawaii?

 Households living in subsidized housing contribute to their rent.
 In 2023, households living in subsidized housing in Hawaii paid average monthly rent of $533, which translates to an average of $6,396 per year, or approximately 30% of the average household’s annual income.
 HUD contributed $1,272 per household per month, on average.

-Households that qualify for subsidies have a variety of family structures.
-HUD data focuses on homes with children, female-headed households, and households that include people with disabilities.
+Households that qualified for subsidies in 2023 had a variety of family structures.
+HUD data focused on homes with children, female-headed households, and households that included people with disabilities.
 In 2023:

-• 35% of households had one or more children under 18 years, and about 63% of these were headed by single parents.
+- 35% of households had one or more children under 18 years, and about 63% of these were headed by single parents.

-• 67% of households were headed by women, and 28% were headed by women with children.
+- 67% of households were headed by women, and 28% were headed by women with children.

-• 19% of all people living in subsidized housing had a disability.
+- 19% of all people living in subsidized housing had a disability.

-In Hawaii, 80% of households that lived in subsidized housing were headed by people belonging to minority groups, which the Census Bureau defines as anyone whose race and ethnicity is anything other than “white alone, non-Hispanic.”
+In addition, 80% of households that lived in subsidized housing were headed by people belonging to minority groups, which the Census Bureau defines as anyone whose race and ethnicity is anything other than “white alone, non-Hispanic.”

 Subsidized households were most often headed by those 62 and older.